-Talking to other students and faculty about things we all read.
+Talking to students and faculty about things we all read.
 Sure, I can do it on email, and I share stuff with my friends around the country, but you never quite know how much time other people are going to have.
 So making sure that I keep my connections and, you know, keep communicating with people.

 What advice you would give to up-and-coming poets?

 Never stop reading.
 Always read, read other poets; also read poets you have questions about, or maybe trouble with their style—they’re not necessarily the ones you would go to first.
 But read and read and read.

 One of the first things I say in a workshop is, “There's no such thing as inspiration, and there's no such thing as writer’s block.”
 The poems are not going to, you know, jump out of the sky and hit you over the head, and you're gonna have five great poems.
 We do this a lot in workshop: If you're having trouble with a poem or some new writing, just make lists, make nonsense lists, copy stuff out of books, respond to a poem in a book, whatever it may be.
 Doing those workshops over a period of years showed me that you really have to be a busybody to make some gain with your work.

 That doesn’t mean that you're going to have a new poem every day.
 A lot of times writers tend to want to, if a certain piece doesn't work, either throw it away, or put it in the dark file where they won’t look at it for 10 years.
 And I say no. Most good poems quite often come from two or three other poems that the busy poet has taken apart and reconstructed into a brand-new poem.
 That was one of the things we really worked on in a number of workshops: Don't throw anything away.
 Overall, the emphasis was you need to stay busy and don't wait for poetry to happen.
 You have to go after it.